Spring 2011 Conference - Speaker Biographies

 finished his Ph.D in 2009 (UC Berkeley, EECS).
 His thesis focused on the thin-film growth of a organic semiconductor.
 After graduation he joined the Maharbiz group and BSAC doing research in synthetic biology.

-Igor received B.S. degrees in electrical engineering and computer science from the University of Missouri, Rolla in 2008.
-He is currently pursuing the Ph.D. degree in electrical engineering in Prof. Bernhard Boser's group at the University of California, Berkeley.
-His research interests include MEMS sensor interfaces and mixed-signal integrated circuit design.
+Igor received B.S. degrees in electrical engineering and computer science from the University of Missouri, Rolla in 2008, and the Ph.D. degree in electrical engineering from the University of California, Berkeley in 2014.
+He is currently with Cortera Neurotechnologies, Inc., in Berkeley, CA. His research interests include MEMS sensor interfaces and mixed-signal integrated circuit design.

 Rehan received his B.S. degree in electrical engineering from the University of Texas, Austin in 2008.
 After receiving his degree, he started at UC Berkeley and joined the Javey Research Group.
 He is currently exploring the potential of compound semiconductor-on-insulator (XOI) devices based on InAs as the active channel material through device fabrication, characterization and modeling.

 received the B.S. and M.S. degrees from Tsinghua University, Beijing in 2003 and 2005 respectively in Precision Instrument.
 He received another M.S. degree from the University of Michigan, Ann Arbor in 2007 in Electrical Engineering and Computer Sciences.
 Since 2007, he is a Ph.D student in Department Electrical Engineering and Computer Sciences, the University of California at Berkeley, working with Prof. Clark Nguyen.
 His Ph.D thesis mainly focuses on micromechanical resonant switches (dubbed "resoswitch"), and the applications of this novel type of MEMS switches such as DC-DC power converters and power amplifiers.